justinas/nixos-ha-kubernetes/README.md

 ## Contributing

+Contributions are welcome, although I might reject any that conflict with the project goals.
+See [TODOs](https://github.com/justinas/nixos-ha-kubernetes/search?q=TODO) in the repo for some rough edges you could work on.

 Make sure the `ci-lint` script succeeds.
 Make sure the `check.sh` script succeeds after a deploying a fresh cluster.